Lzadhito/star-wars-mini-wiki/README.md

 - any UI library: It was planned to use ThemeUI (actually it was installed on first commit), but the website UI is too minimalist to use UI library.
 - lodash or any util libraries: even though there is some utilities that might be useful but lodash is too fat for this simple projects.

-> The reason to not including this wonderful libraries is to only boost preformance (even though the score on this is quite low).
+> The reason to not including this wonderful libraries is to only boost preformance (even though the score on this is quite ~~low~~ check performance section below).
 The developer saw the opportunity to implement Next JS' SSG as a comparison to another Next JS projects which not using SSG.

 ## Pages